Home Fire Prevention

 In rural areas, a lack of water mains and pressurized fire hydrants can sometimes impair a fire department’s ability to do its job quickly and efficiently.
 The success of a fire departments operation hinges on the distance a truck must travel to fill-up and return to the fire.
 In many cases these fill-up points are often long distances from the fire and the firefighters are unable to maintain an uninterrupted water source at the scene.

-If you are interested in assisting Warrenton Volunteer Fire Company by installing an access road, dry hydrant, or fire cistern, please contact the Fire Chief.
+If you’d like to help Warrenton Volunteer Fire Company by adding an access road, dry hydrant, or fire cistern, please contact the Fire Chief.

 Home Disaster Preparedness